8 Best IT CV Examples & Samples for Information Technology Jobs

 When listing work experience, the rule of thumb is to start with your most recent and then work backwards.
 This is why choosing the right IT CV template matters.
 Each experience entry must clearly show the name and location of the employer, your job title, and dates.

 Add three to four bullet points per entry highlighting your responsibilities and achievements, skills and tools used, and measurable impact.
-Use action verbs at the beginning of every sentence to make your bullet points engaging.
+Use action verbs at the start of each sentence to make your bullet points more dynamic.

-The powerful words portray you as someone who takes action and as the type of addition the prospective employer is missing.
+The powerful words portray you as a proactive individual and the type of addition the potential employer is missing.
 In other words, you’re steering clear of the pitfall of using vague descriptions, which are frowned upon by hiring managers.

 Correct ✔️